 While we love a perfectly polished manicure and natural-looking nails, regular polish chips fairly quickly.
 That’s why gel manicures, which promise two weeks of wear, can be a tempting option.
 But is gel polish really worth the time and money?
 Here, we’re sharing everything you need to know about gel manicures, including how to remove them.

 What Is a Gel Manicure?

-After prep is when your manicure sesh changes up a bit.
-Gel nail polish is designed to last around two weeks, so you’ll have to select from a specific pool of polishes.
-Then, base coat, color and a top coat will be applied.
+First, you’ll clean up your cuticles and shape your nails.
+Then you’ll apply a specific gel base coat, nail color and top coat.
 After each step, your nail polish will dry and harden under a UV lamp.
-Because your hands will be under a UV rays, it’s important to apply sunscreen to them before going to the salon, like the La Roche-Posay Anthelios Ultra Light Mineral Sunscreen.
+This curing method helps the polish last for two weeks.
+Because your hands will be under UV rays, it’s important to apply sunscreen to them before going to the salon, like the La Roche-Posay Anthelios Ultra Light Mineral Sunscreen.

-Picking off your gel polish after few weeks is no-go because it can do serious damage to your nails.
-Because the polish adheres to your nail bed, lifting it off will likely pull off layers of your actual nail as well.
-For safe removal at the salon or at home, do the following: soak cotton balls in acetone, place the cotton ball on your nail, wrap each finger in aluminum foil and let it sit for 10 to 15 minutes.
+Picking off your gel polish can do serious damage to your nails.
+Because the polish adheres to your nail bed, lifting it off will likely pull off layers of your actual nail, weakening it in the process.
+For safe removal at the salon or at home, soak cotton balls in acetone, place the cotton ball on your nail, wrap each finger in aluminum foil and let it sit for 10 to 15 minutes.
 Once time is up, the polish should easily slide off.

 If you’re always on the go and making it to the salon is out of the question, fear not.
 You can DIY a gel manicure at home with ease.
-We love the Essie Gel Couture Collection, a two-step system that can give you a gel-like finish without the fuss.
-All you have to do is apply two coats of your favorite color (we’re loving Rock the Runway for the holidays) and then finish it off with the platinum grade topcoat for a gel-manicure-like finish.
+We love the Essie Gel Couture Collection, a two-step system that provides a gel-like finish without curing it under UV light.
+Just apply two coats of your favorite color (we’re loving Rock the Runway for the holidays) and then finish it off with the platinum-grade topcoat.